-Australia has been ranked amongst the world's top consumers of asbestos cement products per capita due to its strength, durability and resistance to fire and water.
-Asbestos products were used in almost every brick, weatherboard, fibro or clad home built or renovated before 1987.
+Australia has been ranked among the world's top consumers of asbestos cement products per capita.
+Due to its strength, durability and resistance to fire and water, asbestos products were used in almost every brick, weatherboard, fibro or clad home in Australia built or renovated before 1987.

-Most people can't tell whether materials contain asbestos just by looking at them.
 Products that may contain asbestos include vinyl floor tiles, cement roof sheeting and wall lining, lagging and jointing material and fire blankets.
+It is difficult to tell whether materials contain asbestos just by looking at them.

 The use of all forms of asbestos has been banned in Australia since the end of 2003 - this means that the import, manufacture, supply, sale and use or reuse of asbestos and asbestos-containing products is no longer permitted.
 The ban doesn't apply to asbestos installed prior to this date (e.g, in residential or commercial buildings).

-There is a potential risk, when building materials containing asbestos are disturbed or damaged, that dangerous dust and fibres can be inhaled.
+When building materials containing asbestos are disturbed or damaged, there is a potential risk that dangerous dust and fibres can be inhaled.
 Symptoms of asbestos dust-related disease do not usually appear until about 20 to 30 years after the first exposure.
 Australia has one of the highest rates of asbestos-related disease in the world.

 There are legal and safety requirements for the management of asbestos.
-It is imperative that these are followed to protect your health and that of your family, and to avoid costly fines or clean-up costs.
-Before commencing any home maintenance work or renovation, it is advisable to visit the Asbestos Awareness website, and other useful links listed below for important information and guidance.
+It's essential to follow these requirements in order to protect your and your family's health, and to avoid costly fines or clean-up costs.
+Before commencing any home maintenance work or renovation, please visit the Asbestos Awareness website for important information and guidance.

 Bonded and friable asbestos